RubenDillon/tanzu/tap2/readme.md

 ## Configure the cluster
 ```
-    1. We connect to the cluster and run allow-run-as.yaml from the kubernetes/TKGs git
+    1. We connect to the cluster

     2. Then run the following